JessKaria/project-3/README.md

 ## Overview
 For our third project at General Assembly, we were asked to build a full-stack web application by building our own front and back-end, we were paired in a group of 4 and given 7 days to complete the project.
-For the planning phase we worked in a group over Zoom and Slack ensuring all of ur contributed to the ideation phase.
+For the planning phase we worked in a group over Zoom and Slack ensuring all of us contributed to the ideation phase.
 Each day we had a stand-up discussing roadblocks and any other issues we may have been facing.

 ## Team 🤞